chinguunxo/chinguunxo.github.io/_posts/2026-03-28-Day-4-Handling-Randommess.md

 ---
 layout: post
-title: "100 days of Bioinformatics: Day 4 - Uncertainty models -- Review"
+title: "100 days of Bioinformatics: Day 4 - Uncertainty models (Review)"
 subtitle: "Handling uncertainty with distribution models and their usage in bioinformatics."
 date: 2026-03-28
 tags: [100 days of bioinformatics]